Now is the time to grab free seeds for next year's crop!

-If like me, you may well have found yourself getting into the whole grow your own food, concept while in lockdown!?
-Many people have this year as a way to kill some time, keep busy and also try to become more self sufficient, in regards to the feeding the family.
+If like me, you may well have found yourself getting into the whole grow your own food concept while in lockdown.
+Many people have this year as a way to kill some time, keep busy, and try to become more self-sufficient in feeding the family.

 wasn't going to be plants that were legal!

-So like thousands of other people I invested in a load of mail order vegetable seeds and compost, which took forever to arrive as the suppliers were slammed with orders, at a time when social distancing meant they couldn't have as many people in the warehouses dispatching orders, and the couriers were dealing with a number of parcels going into the network, which exceeded numbers seen at Christmas, but without all the temporary drivers that made the deliveries arrive on time...
+So like thousands of other people, I invested in a load of mail-order vegetable seeds and compost, which took forever to arrive as the suppliers were slammed with orders, at a time when social distancing meant they couldn't have as many people in the warehouses dispatching orders.
+The couriers were dealing with a number of parcels going into the network, which exceeded numbers seen at Christmas but without all the temporary drivers that made the deliveries arrive on time...
 It was a nightmare for everyone!

-I built wooden planters out of old pallets, used a load of compost and finally got planting, and I'm pleased to say that the result has been a glut of home produced veggies, such as courgette, tomatoes, cucumbers, beans, potatoes, herbs and sweetcorn, to name a few, and I've just planted a load of Autumn veggies, which I'm hoping will keep us topped up with fresh veggies over the winter months, and I will put up a separate post on this at a later date.
+I built wooden planters out of old pallets, used a load of compost and finally got planting.
+I'm pleased to say that the result has been a glut of veggies, such as courgette, tomatoes, cucumbers, beans, potatoes, herbs and sweetcorn, to name a few.
+I've produced veggie just planted a load of Autumn veggies, which I'm hoping will keep us topped up with fresh veggies over the winter months, and I will put up a separate post on this at a later date.

-Ok so I've waffled on a bit, but now to the main point of this post, seeds....
-I've realised that my veggies won't just feed us this year, but have the capability to feed us next year too... by harvesting the seeds!
+Ok, so I've waffled on a bit, but now to the main point of this post, seeds....
+I've realised that my veggies won't just feed us this year, but can feed us next year too... by harvesting the seeds!

 The seeds can just be taken out of the seed pod and stored till next year.
-Ideally you would allow the veg to dry out on the vine before harvesting the seeds, but this is the UK, and chances are they are going to get wet and so dry seed pods are going to be unlikely, unless you have the plants under cover.
-So the way round this is to simply remove the seeds carefully and then dry the seeds in your house, shed greenhouse or garage, until they have dried out and are no longer soft.
+Ideally, you would allow the veg to dry out on the vine before harvesting the seeds, but this is the UK, and chances are they will get wet and so dry seed pods will be unlikely unless you have the plants undercover.
+So the way around this is to remove the seeds carefully and then dry them in your house, shed greenhouse or garage until they have dried out and are no longer soft.
 Remember that vermin like seeds too, so try and put them somewhere to dry that will be safe from pests... it can take a few weeks, so bear that in mind!

-Once dry, remove any beans that look like they may not be of high quality and then store them in as airtight container as you find, to avoid moisture getting to them.
-If you have any of those silica sachets that often come in boxes of shoes etc, then pop one of those in with the seeds, as that will help prevent moisture from getting to the seeds.
+Once dry, remove any beans that look like they may not be of high quality and then store them in an airtight container as you find to avoid moisture getting to them.
+If you have any silica sachets that often come in boxes of shoes etc., then pop one of those in with the seeds, as that will help prevent moisture from getting to the seeds.

 Drying sweetcorn ready for harvesting the kernels to use as seeds next year